aa755/nbcoq/README.md

 There is a video demonstration/documentation of this plugin at http://www.youtube.com/watch?v=94D5RVK-cQg
-(coming up: a short video on how to use it if you have 2 screens)
+(watch the video in HD to avoid blurred text)

 A list of known issues can be found at: https://github.com/aa755/nbcoq/issues?state=open